-Alison, our Social Worker, offers counseling services, based on your interests and needs.
-Whether by yourself, or with your family, or in a group of other moms, she can help you resolve a crisis, set your own goals, or talk through a personal problem.
+Jen, our Social Worker, offers counseling services, based on your interests and needs.
+Whether by yourself, or with your family, or in a group with other parents, Alison can help you resolve a crisis, set your own goals, or talk through a personal concern.

 Where are counseling services provided?
-Your first meeting is usually done at the Generations Ahead office at Traverse City High School.
-After that, Alison can meet you at your home, the program office, or even at the park.
+Your first meeting is usually at the Generations Ahead office at Traverse City High School.
+After that, Jen can meet you at your home, the program office, or even at the park.
 Some people prefer having these meetings over the phone or via Zoom.
 We can do that too.
 Whatever is best for you!

-Playgroups are on hold at this time, due to COVID-19.
-Stay tuned in for updates.
-We are holding weekly Zoom meetings at 5:00 pm on Thursdays.
+Family activities are held every two week.
+We are holding some meetings on Zoom, and others in person around the community.
 Please contact us for more information and follow us on Facebook for up to date topics.

 If you want, you’ll be matched with an adult who can offer friendship, guidance and time together as you prepare for your future.
 Your mentor can help you focus on your educational and employment goals, your child’s development and your parenting skills, and she can help you connect with different community services.

 They're caring adults that believe in you and want to help you however you might need it.
 They are all trained and carefully screened, so we know they're safe for you and your child.

 Parent education is offered to any participant enrolled in the Generations Ahead program.
 Topics address issues such as:

 There is no cost.
 Some classes will meet just one time, while others may take place over several weeks.
 Most classes meet at the Generations Ahead office.

 A Baby Pantry is available at the Generations Ahead office at Traverse City High School.
 The new and gently used items vary with what has been donated, but always include baby and toddler clothing, maternity clothes, diapers, linens (blankets, crib sheets, towels etc.) On occasion, there are also larger donated items including bassinets, high chairs, and strollers.
 Car seats are not available.

 All items are free to clients.